Methadone Facts, Info & Effects

 - Provides several designated smoking areas.

-- Provides private or comfortable shared rooms with telephone, television, DVD player and internet access.
+- Provides private or comfortable shared rooms with telephone, television and internet access.

 - Getting off methadone has never been easier.